z-gong/mstk/docs/index.rst

 mstools
 =======

-mstools is a toolkit for preparing, running and analyzing molecular simulations
+A toolkit for preparing, running and analyzing molecular simulations.
+It was initially developed for high-throughput predictions of liquid properties.

 .. toctree::
    :maxdepth: 2